gridai/grid-docs/docs/features/datastores/faq.md

 ## Public vs private data

-a more appropriate usage tierhave access to your datastore.
+When you create a datastore, you certify that you have the rights to that data.
+Only you have access to your datastore.
 It's up to you to make sure you have the rights to access that data.

 **_PRODUCT TEAM: WE NEED A LINK TO OUR TERMS OF SERVICE HERE_**